 In order to make it easier for you and your crew to budget for your vacation we have listed the additional costs of your sailing trip.

 Booking & Payment

-A step by step guide on how you and your crew take part in one of the The Yacht Week sailing events.
+A step by step guide on how you and your can discover our different destinations and book one of the The Yacht Week sailing events.